Welcome to the MA Development and Governance

 The following pages will guide you through the MA programme and provide information for applicants and students.
 If there are any question unanswered from this webpage, please do not hesitate to contact our support staff.

 Opening of the online applicant portal for self-financed candidates for the academic year 2023/2024 is going to be on the 1st of March 2023 until the 31st of March 2023.

 !!
 The application portal is now closed !!

-The application period for DAAD-HSP scholarship candidates for the academic year 2023/2024 is going to be between the 1st of June and 31st of July 2022.
+The application period for candidates of the DAAD Helmut-Schmidt-Programme Master's Scholarships for Public Policy and Good Governance for the academic year 2023/2024 is currently ongoing between the 1st of June and 31st of July 2022.

 Seminar “Germany’s Development Policy” in Bonn

 Our new intake has participated in the seminar “Germany’s Development Policy - Towards New Approaches” in Bonn.
 The seminar is a cooperation of the Institute of Political Science of the University of Duisburg and Engagement Global on behalf of the BMZ (Federal Ministry for Economic Cooperation and Development).